preesm/preesm.github.io/_tutos/19-cpufpga_codegen.md

 ## Application development

 the application is pre-made in "wavelet_heterogeneous_tuto.pi".
 Generate the .diagram file.
-Notic that actors in the DWT and IDWT sub-graphs have HLS-style refinements set, while the threshold actors have C-style refinements set.
+Notice that actors in the DWT and IDWT sub-graphs have HLS-style refinements set, while the threshold actors have C-style refinements set.

 ## Scenario